⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 JPMorgan Chase & Co.

-A global financial services firm offering investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing, and asset management.
+A leading global financial services firm offering investment banking, consumer and commercial banking, and asset management.

 Citigroup Inc.